bucciadimela2-0/deep_learning_application/proj4/README.md

 </details>

-> **Note:** This project explores the intersection of adversarial machine learning and anomaly detection, providing tools for comprehensive model robustness evaluation.
+> **Note:** All experiments are explained in detail in the main README.md located in the root of the repository.
 <details>
 <summary>📂 Project Structure</summary>